CodeYourFuture/immersive-go-course/batch-processing/README.md

 - Create a role + policy to allow uploads to the bucket
 - Allow your AWS user account to use the role
-- Make your AWS credentials available to the Docker image
+- Make your AWS credentials available to the Docker container

 #### Role + policy